Updated COVID Response for the 2021 Season

 Camp Good News places highest priority on camper and staff safety and wellness.
 These two factors are essential to a successful and fulfilling summer for all.
 Guidelines from the American Camp Association, Centers for Disease Control and Prevention, and American Red Cross will guide our policy to maintain a clean, healthy environment.
 Our communicable disease plan will be revised in cooperation with ongoing guidance from the public health authorities.

-- Clear signage
+- Clear signage re social distancing

-Our opening day health screening procedures reflect current best practices recommended by public health authorities.
+Our opening day health screening procedures reflect the current best practices recommended by the public health authorities.
 The goal is for all the campers and staff to arrive rested and healthy.
 Children not feeling well can delay the start of camp or come to a different session.
 The camp nurse will review other important health at practices such as personal hygiene, cabin cleanliness, caring for personal belongings, and individual camper needs.

 The office staff is always ready to help, so please call or email us anytime.
 Should camp need to be cancelled your money will be refunded, but at present we are proceeding optimistically with the hope that children can once again enjoy another great summer at Camp Good News.
-To learn more about the state of MA Covid guidelines, please click on the link below: